 Metaphor and similitude were to be desecrated and abused for unknown ends.
 This was essential to revealing the mystery which organised itself as a living breathing creature nearer to good than evil but savage in unreason and appealing only to the rational mind in so far as it would reveal the great unknown.

-Dealers in humanistic communication who attempted to invoke the gods of belief or gods of power or money and pseudoscience were scorched by the fire of the green dragon’s breath.
+Dealers in humanistic communication who attempted to invoke the gods of belief or gods of power and pseudoscience were scorched by the fire of the green dragon’s breath.
 Hopefully, this would allow some nugget of wisdom to be supplied in the forthcoming dream.

 “Only those with love in their hearts and the will to escape the false messiah will be saved.”